trias-project/checklist-recipe/recipe.md

 [taxonRank](http://rs.tdwg.org/dwc/terms/index.htm#taxonRank) | The taxonomic rank of the most specific name in the scientificName
 [nomenclaturalCode](http://rs.tdwg.org/dwc/terms/index.htm#nomenclaturalCode) | The nomenclatural code under which the scientificName is constructed.

+For the mapping of the taxon core, we use **define specific approach**

 ## Create distribution extension